elotroalex/chiens/_texts/translation.md

 [63]({{site.baseurl}}/chiens/p063.html){:.pagetitle}

 - but they advance ...
-- the tired eyes? hands cut like a marroon?
+- the tired eyes? hands cut like a maroon?
 - slave?
 - they will not have me.
 - riding my hate and my hope.